astounding/filesafe/README.txt

 required.
 I have NOT adapted the script (yet) for non-POSIX environments (Windows) however.

-This script was written and tested using Ruby 1.9.x.
-No attempts to adapt or test it under earlier Ruby versions have been made.
+This script was originally written and tested using Ruby 1.9.x.
+HOWEVER it may no longer be compatible with older versions.
+The author uses it with Ruby version 2.4.3 on a FreeBSD 11.1 system.
+No attempts to adapt or test it on any other Ruby versions have been made.

 ENCRYPTED FILE FORMAT